 Here we go with our picks.

-2020 AL Rookie of the Year: Christian Javier
+2020 AL Rookie of the Year: Cristian Javier

 Pitcher Cristian Javier (Houston Astros), center fielder Kyle Lewis (Seattle Mariners) and center fielder Luis Robert (Chicago White Sox) are the finalists.
 Since these are the only three players who can win the award, they are the only ones we will analyze.
 That’s just the process now, sadly.